What Should You Do If Police Contact You or Ask Questions in Cleveland?

-- Calls from detectives or “friendly” officers wanting to chat
+• Calls from detectives or officers asking to speak with you

 What Are Your Rights If Police Approach You in Public or at Home?